Beseta/Finus/README.md

 ## Software

-The basic code for the DSP was based on Amanda Ghassaei's [Arduino Frequency Detecion](https://www.instructables.com/Arduino-Frequency-Detection/).
-I modified several lines of code to accomodate the differences in our hardware implementation.
+The basic code for the DSP was based on Amanda Ghassaei's [Arduino Frequency Detection](https://www.instructables.com/Arduino-Frequency-Detection/).
+I modified several lines of code to consider the differences in our hardware implementation.

 ## Pictures